jergason/nvim-config/README.md

 ### [fnl/config/plugin.fnl](https://github.com/rafaeldelboni/nvim-fennel-lsp-conjure-as-clojure-ide/blob/main/.config/nvim/fnl/config/plugin.fnl)
-Here we define the plugins we want packer to download and load for us, we define here a private function called `use` which will search in the plugin map for the keyword `:mod` and load the namespace defined in its value.
+Here we define the plugins we want packer to download and load for us.
+We define here a private function called `use` which will search in the plugin map for the keyword `:mod` and load the namespace defined in its value.

 For example in the line we define that we need telescope we have this map: